Jesterhearts/piece/README.md

 See also the [counter](piece-lib/src/protos/counters.proto), and [keyword](piece-lib/src/protos/keywords.proto) implementations for their definitions.

-## Validation
-Added cards can be validated by running `cargo run --bin validate`.
-This will validate that all cards in the DB can be loaded successfully and should print helpful error messages if validation fails.

 ## Quirks to be aware of
 - Assume most effects are pulling targets from anywhere (battlefield, graveyard, exile, etc) and use restrictions to narrow down the target list appropriately.